SteelCompendium/data-md-dse/Bestiary/Dwarf Marauder Lord.md

 traits:
 - name: End Effect
   effect: At the end of their turn, the marauder lord can take 5 damage to end one
     save-ends effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.
 abilities:
 - name: Levitating Axes
   type: Action